 7. Meet More Friends

-If your goal is to connect with like-minded individuals at your gym or fitness club, consider showering before your workout to become more approachable and less annoying to fellow gym-goers.
+If your goal is to connect with like-minded individuals at your gym or fitness club, showering before your workout can definitely make you more approachable and less annoying to fellow gym-goers.
 Not many people are thrilled about the idea of making friends with the smelliest person at the gym, let alone exercising near them.
-But maintaining good personal hygiene and showering before your workout can prevent you from deterring potential amazing workout buddies.
+But maintaining good personal hygiene and showering before your workout can prevent you from deterring potential workout buddies.

 Content on this website is for informational purposes only and does not constitute medical advice.
 If you are experiencing a medical emergency, please call 911.
 Always consult your healthcare provider before making any changes to your medical treatment.